Induced subgraphs and tree decompositions XI. Local structure in even-hole-free graphs of large treewidth: Acknowledgement

 \section{Acknowledgement}

-Tara Abrishami worked with us on our initial attempts at Conjecture~\ref{diamondconj} using a different method (which led to a weakening \cite{twiv}), and Rose McCarty worked with us when we were suspicious of Theorem~\ref{mainchordal} and briefly tried to find a counterexample.
+Tara Abrishami worked with us on our initial attempts at Conjecture~\ref{diamondconj} using a different method (which led to \cite{twiv}), and Rose McCarty worked with us when we were suspicious of Theorem~\ref{mainchordal} and tried to find a counterexample.
 We thank them both.